-The Stephen Ministry at Memorial Park is still in its infant stage.
-We are currently training our second class of lay people who have answered the call to this meaningful ministry.
+The Stephen Ministry leadership group at Memorial Park is currently training our 4th class of lay people who have answered the call to this meaningful ministry.
 Caregivers commit to receiving 50 hours of training.
 If you have been blessed with the spiritual gift of caregiving and have a desire to share the love of Christ, you too can offer hope and healing to the hurting.

 For help or information on how to become a Stephen Minister, contact Pastor Kevin Gourley